 Portugal Digital Nomad Visa

 This visa offers two options: A temporary stay visa valid for up to a year or a residency permit extendable up to five years.
-To qualify, remote workers must earn at least 4 times the Portuguese minimum wage, which roughly amounts to $3,350 (€3,040) per month.
+To qualify, remote workers must earn at least 4 times the Portuguese minimum wage, which roughly amounts to $3,567 (€3,480) per month in 2025.

 Portugal D1 Visa

 The Portugal D1 Visa is a work visa designed for individuals with a job offer or employment contract in Portugal.
 To qualify, the job with the Portuguese company must have been publicly advertised, undergone interviews, and remained unfilled by Portuguese or EU/EEA nationals.
-The D1 Visa grants a two-year temporary residency permit, extendable for three more years, and allows for family reunification.
+The D1 Visa grants a one-year temporary residency permit, extendable for three more years, and allows for family reunification.

 D3 Visa (Highly Skilled Worker)